 Abuse of students by teachers is offensive because of the trauma it causes the young victim not only at the time, but also later in his or her life.
 And it shatters the trust children have for adults in authority.

-We send our kids to school with the secure belief in their safety.
+We send our kids to school with a secure belief in their safety.
 We confidently hand the responsibility for their wellbeing to the professional educators, coaches, and other school personnel in charge of them every day.

 The safety of your children is a major obligation of the schools in California.
 But every once in a while something goes wrong.
+In fact, our California child sexual abuse lawyer says, a recent study found that 1 in 4 girls and 1 in 13 boys have experienced sexual abuse from a teacher or other adult working at their school.

 Teacher Abuse of Children in School